Decomp-And-Recomp/TNetSdk-Backend/README.md

 ## Note
 Due to technical issues, you are required to select the game trough the start arguments, because some games use different version of the Sdk that has its own requirements for the backend.
 To see the argument patern, launch the server.

+#### If you want it to work with a fresh decompilation, disable the encryption on the client side.